LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 <https://ldjam.com/#user-reset>

-You will receive an email.
+You should receive an email a few minutes later.
 Follow the link to change your password.

-# What if I don't get the email?
+## What if I don't get the email?
-If you didn't receive an email, chances are the problem is one of these.
+If you don't receive an email, the problem should be one of the following:

 * You used the wrong email address
 * You used an email alias (Gmail, ProtonMail, etc)
-* You have an old `ludumdare.com/compo` account, but not an `ldjam.com` account
+* You have an old `ludumdare.com/compo` account, but not a newer `ldjam.com` account
 * You never activated your account
 * You don't have an account

-For security reasons, the website can not confirm if this worked or not.
-See below.[](why-cant-the-website-confirm-if-my-email-exists) for more details.
+For security reasons, we can't specifically say if we found your email or not (see below[](why-cant-the-website-confirm-if-my-email-exists)).

-# How can I check my email?
+## How can I check my email?
-Account creation, activation, and reset emails come from the following senders.
+We send emails from the following addresses.

 * `hello@ldjam.com`
 * `hello@jammer.vg` (before 2021)